The Sexy Brutale: Plot

 After several party-goers have been saved, The Gold Skull, a man in a golden skull mask seemingly content on letting the actions play out, reveals himself as the instigator of the time loop.
 He reveals that the deaths that Boone has been preventing over the course of the 12 hour time loop, were created by himself as a means to punish Bondes.
 It turns out that Lucas was not making enough money from the mansion due to the large upkeep costs it required.
 Because of this, Lucas turned to insurance scheme to raise the money so he could live a normal life with his pregnant wife, Eleanor.
 To do so, he devised a plan to use timed firebombs placed in the mansion's connected fire pits, where they would explode at 12 a.m. the day after the party, when all the guests would be safely outside.
 This would make it seem like the mansion was destroyed by fire, thus obtaining the insurance money.
-However, the bombs exploded at 12 pm on the day of the party, killing all the guests, including Lucas's wife.
+However, the bombs exploded at 4 p.m. on the day of the party, killing all the guests, including Lucas's wife.

 Golden Skull gives Lafcadio the chance to save Lucas, and he does so by cutting the wires of the last bomb that Lucas was handling in his study.
-It is the revealed that both Gold Skull, Lafcadio and even the staff are revealed to be aspects of Lucas Bondes at different stages of his life after the incident.
-Having been the only survivor of the tragedy at the mansion, after jumping out of a window to escape the fire, he was taken to the hospital and later imprisoned for his crimes, but even after 40 years, he has not stopped blaming himself for what happened.
-The player can choose to either relive their punishment, resulting in replaying the final scenes again, or for Lucas to forgive himself and move on, still remembering his friend, but living without that unnecessary pain, thus ending the game.
+It is then revealed that both Gold Skull, Lafcadio and even the staff are aspects of Lucas Bondes at different stages of his life after the incident.
+Having been the only survivor of the tragedy at the mansion (after jumping out of a window to escape the fire), he was taken to the hospital and later imprisoned for his crimes.
+But even after 40 years, he has not stopped blaming himself for what happened.
+The player can choose to either relive the time loop, resulting in replaying the final scenes again, or for Lucas to forgive himself and move on, still remembering his friends and wife, but living without that unnecessary pain, thus ending the game.